thekinglaolu/100-days-of-code/log.md

 ### Day 6: Sunday, December 3rd, 2017

-**Today's Progress**: Went through the Javascript basics lessons on went on to get working with data types, strings and numbers for today.
+**Today's Progress**: Studied working with conditionals in javascript.
+Working with if...else statements and logical operators.

-**Thoughts**: JS AT LAST!!! :D Though network tonight was quite wacky I strived to get my one hour done and even more.
+**Thoughts**: The smallest of details can cause a bug in your code.
+Rest is as well necessary to avoid missing such salient details.

 **Link(s) to work**:
 No link today...
 Sowiee